2017-2018 Policy Debate Topic

 This year’s official topic wording is:

-Resolved: The United States federal government should do my essay for me substantially increase its diplomatic and/or economic engagement with the People’s Republic of China.
+Resolved: The United States federal government should do my essay for me substantially increase its funding and/or regulation of elementary and/or secondary education in the United States.

 At Dallas Urban Debate tournaments, students may only use research materials provided by Dallas Urban Debate – these resources are known as “Core Files.”
 Each experience level (“Division”) has its own set of Core Files – MS Beginner, MS Advanced, HS Novice, and HS Junior Varsity.
 We will introduce a set of Core Files for use in the Fall and another for use in the Spring.

 The only exception to the Core Files rule is the HS Varsity Division – where students are allowed to introduce their own research on the topic as evidence in the debate round.

 We provide paper copies of the Core Files to all teams that participate in our events at no cost.
 You can also access electronic copies of our core files here.

 Unlike their younger peers, Varsity debaters are allowed to do their own research in order to create unique arguments.
 While we strongly encourage original research, students who want a preview of what other debaters to kill a mockingbird chapter 23 summary across the country are reading can refer to the following resources:

 Open Evidence Project – features full sets of research produced by summer debate institutes before the debate season starts.

 Policy Debate Wiki – features disclosure/outlines of arguments read by teams from across the country.